Vault Secrets for Image Pull Authorization

 If you want to use vault secrets for image authorization, use the Container Instances API, SDKs, or CLI.

-When you build the request to create the container instance, provide a CreateVaultImagePullSecretDetails
+When you build the request to create the container instance, provide a CreateVaultImagePullSecretDetails entry in the imagePullSecrets field of CreateContainerInstanceDetails.

-The following example shows an abbreviated CreateContainerInstanceDetails.
+The following example shows an abbreviated CreateContainerInstanceDetails.:

 {